rhadp-examples/aib-rhadp-example/README.md

 # aib-rhadp-example
-Build RHIVOS on the RH Automotive Development Platform
+Build AutoSD on the RH Automotive Development Platform